| |

 specify the throughput to be sent (-T option).
 Be aware that

 this test may affect target host's performance.
+If CPU and system monitoring

 option (-c) is defined, both client and server's CPU and memory